SteveG17/hello-world/README.md

 # hello-world
 Trying out the tutorial

-Tghius is some additional infroamtion about me.
+This is some additional infroamtion about me.